A methodology for building AI agents

 | Worktree | Isolated git branch | Code changes without conflicts |

-The concurrency rule is simple: read operations (Glob, Grep, Read) execute in parallel.
+The concurrency rule is simple.
+Read operations (Glob, Grep, Read) execute in parallel.
 Write operations (Edit, Write, Bash) execute serially.
-Only one agent modifies files at any given moment.
+A single agent modifies files at any given moment.

 Principle 6.
 Design for cost from day one